 As the host, you’re ultimately responsible for anything that goes wrong at your wedding.
 And, while we’re sure yours will be positively perfect, it’s important to be prepared.
 Secure the right wedding insurance plan for you—these can cover everything from a misplaced gift to a golf cart crash—so that you don’t have to worry about what you can’t control.
 It’s not only important that you are insured, but that your vendors are, too.

 If you’re working with a reputable venue, they probably require that you not only have a host liability insurance policy, but also that the venue is listed on the policy as an additional insured party.
-Your venue may also require all on-site vendors to have individual insurance policies as well, and may even ask you for proof.
+Whether you've booked a wedding venue in Cincinnati, OH or Los Angeles, CA, your venue may also require all on-site vendors to have individual insurance policies as well, and may even ask you for proof.
 Whether or not your venue requires it, though, it is important that you confirm each of your vendors has their own liability insurance policy.
 Proof of insurance from your vendors shows that they are both responsible and reputable, and that they are covered if anything goes wrong.

 For larger businesses, vendors will likely already have insurance, but be sure to double-check that they do.
 For smaller businesses, vendors may not already have insurance, but they can obtain it through a variety of providers that offer event-by-event or short-term coverage.
 Keep in mind that additional costs for your smaller vendors who have to obtain short-term insurance may fall to you.